ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

-On a locally built test build|image, calling dlcservice API does not download the DLC (no DLC is being served), unless the DLC is preloaded using [Preload a DLC].
-For local development, please follow [Building a DLC].
+On a locally built test build|image, calling dlcservice API does not download the DLC (no DLC is being served), unless the DLC is preloaded using [Write tests dependant on a DLC].
+For local development, please follow [Building a DLC locally].

 ### Write tests dependant on a DLC